avechuch0/telegram-hitbackscammer/README.md

 3. Can I use each script separately?

-Yes you can, but I kindly suggest you to use the main one with the menu as a help for you, it's up to you.
+Yes you can, but I kindly suggest you to use the main one with the menu as a help for you, it's up to you :)